Art ImmHERsive

 Tasks

-To iteratively test and improve the comprehensibility of our layered information architecture, I designed a list of quick tasks to assess whether users could quickly and easily navigate through main flows.
+To iteratively test and improve the comprehensibility of our layered information architecture, we designed a list of quick tasks to assess whether users could quickly and easily navigate through main flows.

 Task 2 : Listen to the audio version of Chapter 1 of the story.